UFResearchComputing/Linux_training/README.md

 * **Tab completion**- type part of a path or file name and hit tab-key, the shell will auto-complete for you.
   >Note that this may not work for the group directories in `/blue/` since directories are automounted, meaning that they may not show up, or be able to be tab-completed, until you access the directory.
 * **`history`**: redo something that you did before without retyping (you can also use the :arrow_up: arrow key)
 * **`man`**: getting help.
-Many built-in Linux applications have **man**ual pages that document their use and options that they have. e.g. `man ls` will bring up the page for the `ls` command, documenting the many options that change how the `ls` command functions.
+Many built-in Linux applications have **man**ual pages that document their use and options. e.g. `man ls` will bring up the page for the `ls` command, documenting the many options that change how the `ls` command functions.
-  * Another way to get help information about applications is using the name of the application followed by either the `-h` or `--help` flags.
+  * Another way to get help information about an application is using the application's name followed by either the `-h` or `--help` flags.
 Many applications use this convention to provide documentation to users.

 ## Learning by Doing